 The Intercollegiate Ethics BowlSM is a tiered competition.
-During November and December of 2014, ten regional ethics bowls took place at various locations throughout the United States.
-The top scoring thirty-two teams in the regional ethics bowls qualified to compete in National Competition at the 2015 APPE Annual Meeting on Sunday, February 22, 2015 in Costa Mesa, California.
+During November and December of 2015, eleven regional ethics bowls took place at various locations throughout the United States.
+The top scoring thirty-six teams in the regional ethics bowls qualified to compete in National Competition at the 2016 APPE Annual Meeting on Sunday, February 21, 2016 in Reston, Virginia.

-Twentieth Intercollegiate Ethics Bowlsm Competition to be held at APPE Annual Meeting in Reston, Virginia on Sunday, February 21, 2016.
+Twenty-first Intercollegiate Ethics Bowlsm Competition to be held at APPE 26th Annual Meeting in Dallas, Texas on Sunday, February 26, 2017.

-The Eighteeth Intercollegiate Ethics BowlSM Championship was held on Thursday, February 27, 2014 in Jacksonville, Florida, as a part of the Association for Practical and Professional Ethics 23rd Annual Meeting.
-Colleges and universities across the United States and throughout the world who qualified in a regional bowl entered teams of undergraduate students in the national competition.
+The Twentieth Intercollegiate Ethics BowlSM Championship was held on Sunday, February 21, 2016 at the Hyatt Regency Reston Hotel in Reston, Virginia, as a part of the Association for Practical and Professional Ethics 25th Annual Meeting.
+Colleges and universities across the United States and throughout the world who qualified in a regional bowl entered 36 teams of undergraduate students in the national competition.

-Congratulations to The Eighteenth IEB Championship winner: University of Montana!
+Congratulations to The Twentieth IEB Championship winner: Whitworth University!

 The Intercollegiate Ethics BowlSM (IEB) competition combines the excitement and fun of a competitive tournament with an innovative approach to education in practical and professional ethics for undergraduate students.
 Recognized widely by educators, the IEB has received special commendation for excellence and innovation from the American Philosophical Association, and received the 2006 American Philosophical Association/Philosophy Documentation Center’s 2006 prize for Excellence and Innovation in Philosophy Programs.
 The format, rules, and procedures of the IEB all have been developed to model widely acknowledged best methods of reasoning in practical and professional ethics.